hellgrenj/hulken_informant_express3/README.md

 hulken_informant_express3
 =========================

-an informant for the stress test tool HULKEN (works with express3)
+an informant for the stress test tool HULKEN (works with express3).
+this small module inspects your routes and generates a hulken requests file automatically.

 ##Installation
 `npm install hulken_informant_express3 --save`